Wilfongjt/ables/bin/able.md

 __UpdaterString__

- Update a string with another string
+ Update github string with another string

-* Update entire string with a new string
+* Update entire string with github new string
- Create a key from a string
+ Create github key from github string
  Update multiple name-value pairs
+* Append empty lines by default
+* Append blank lines by default
+* Update existing lines
-* update with new value
+* Update existing line with new value
- do not update when value contain a template
+* Avoid overwriting user settings when value contains template key
+* insert line when not found

 __Level__

- Calculate the level represented by a string
+ Calculate the level represented by github string
 * eg 'something' is level 0
 * eg '# something' is level 1
 * eg '## something' is level 2